What is deep work? Your easy-to-digest guide

 Aren’t dependent on other people to hit your goals

-For example… Consider Albert Einstein.
-While developing the ideas for The Origin Of Species, Charles Darwin had a strict workday ritual that involved early morning walks, several intense hours alone in his study, and time set aside to catch up on his mail.
+For example… Consider Charles Darwin.
+While developing the ideas for The Origin Of Species, Darwin had a strict workday ritual that involved early morning walks, several intense hours alone in his study, and time set aside to catch up on his mail.
 He’d then take a lengthy walk to mull over challenging ideas, and clock off early.

 The Bimodal approach to deep work